steafish/translate/README.md

 While developing your database will contain all of your strings.
 Before building for deployment, you will ned to remove the firebase-statements from the vue-steafish uses-statement.
 In addition you will ned to export the data into the file that needs to be added to assets in your project.

-Here is some example code that you can use for exporting data:
+Here is some example nodejs code that you can use for exporting data:
 ```
 async function dumpData(filename) {
     const serviceAccount = require("./serviceAccountKey.json");